San Gimignano, Siena & Monteriggioni Castle

 San Gimignano, Siena & Monteriggioni Castle: a day of Medieval wonder in the heart of Tuscany.

 A NOTE ABOUT DRIVING TIMES

 While Siena is amazing it is quite far from Livorno (2 hrs).
 This excursion involves about 4.5 hours on the road.
-For a less expensive service with less driving we suggest San Gimignano & Volterra.
+To drive less and spend less we suggest San Gimignano & Volterra.
 Volterra is also wonderfully Medieval and surrounded by picturesque Tuscan countryside.